Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Sierra Nevada Mountains

-Hike some of California’s highest mountains
+Hike some of California’s highest mountains and explore a wonderland of alpine lakes, mountain wildflowers, and national parks.

 👉 Pro Tip: Camp for free in the Alabama Hills Recreation Area in Lone Pine.
 Be aware of hot summer temperatures.